youngklee/ZenPackers/git.rst

 Git flow simplifies development flow cycle.
 See http://danielkummer.github.io/git-flow-cheatsheet/

+.. _gitflow_setup:

 Setup Git-Flow in the Existing Repo
 ------------------------------------
+First go into the repo base folder.
+Make sure you get a clean *git status*.
+Then you initialize the git repo for *git flow* as follows:

 ::

    [bash]: git flow init